Tyler Stephenson Player Props: Reds vs. Cardinals

 Tyler Stephenson At The Plate

-- Stephenson is hitting .255 with seven doubles, two home runs and 20 walks.
+- Stephenson has seven doubles, two home runs and 20 walks while hitting .248.

 - In 16 games this year, Stephenson has picked up an RBI, with more than one RBI once.